-Research shows that the body uses this motion to avoid static postures, regularly shifting weight distribution 2-3 times per minute even when standing still.(6) This automatic postural variation, called postural sway, is remarkably consistent, but most people are unaware of their body’s subliminal motion.
+Research shows that the body uses this motion to avoid static postural stress, regularly shifting weight distribution 2-3 times per minute even when standing still.(6) This automatic postural variation, called postural sway, is remarkably consistent, but most people are unaware of the body’s subliminal motion.
 These movements are made discreetly, because there is a strong social prejudice against “fidgeting”.
-However, once you know what you’re looking for, it’s easy to observe these constant small postural shifts in any group of people who are standing still.
-We all do it constantly, every 20 seconds or so!
-When you see someone swaying back and forth with a child in their arms, they're speeding up the sway motion to relieve the increased load on their lower back.
+However, once you know what you’re looking for, it’s easy to observe these constant small postural shifts in anyone who is standing still.
+We all do it constantly, every 20 seconds or so.
+When you see someone swaying back and forth with a child in their arms, they're utilizing the sway movement to relieve the increased load on their lower back.

 An experiment: verify postural sway for yourself